 The Bunny implies endurance. never-ending energy, perfect for a long-lasting battery.

-The advantage of a cartoon character over a real person is that associations are unlikely to change.
+You will notice that more and more “faces” are now cartoon characters, rather than real people.
+The advantage of doing this is that associations are unlikely to change, unlike people.
 Just consider some of the recent sporting disasters which resulted in brands firing their “faces”.

 Almost all celebrity spokespeople are required to sign an agreement containing certain moral or behavioural clauses.
 These give the brands the right to cancel a contract if the celebrity does something which could be damaging to the brand.
 Nike has done this with Maria Sharapova, Manny Pacquiao, Michael Vick and Lance Armstrong.
 Tiger Woods was apparently dropped by Gillette, Accenture, AT&T, Gatorade and Tag Heuer.
 Wow, that must have lowered his income somewhat!